 The rules for submitting your Master's thesis are as follows, regardless of your supervisor: Two bound copies of the Master's thesis are to be submitted to the examinations office before the deadline.
 In addition, the thesis is to be submitted on a digital medium (CD/DVD) for further examination purposes.
-Along with these documents, you have to submit a written declaration of authorship, declaring to be the sole author of the submitted work and that all sources and aids have been indicated as such.
+In addition to these documents, you must submit a written declaration of authorship, stating that you are the sole author of the submitted work and that all sources and aids have been indicated as such.

-Studying abroad and recognition of credits

-Students may spend one semester of the second year abroad to gain additional experience and enhance their professional profile.
-Credits obtained at another university during an exchange period can be recognized by the University of Hohenheim and thus contribute towards your degree, as long as the awarding institution is equivalent to a German university and the competencies acquried do not exhibit substantial differences to the competencies of the program in Bioeconomy as a whole.
+- Studying abroad and recognition of credits Students may spend one semester of the second year abroad to gain additional experience and enhance their professional profile.
+Credits obtained at another university during an exchange period can be recognized by the University of Hohenheim and thus contribute towards your degree, provided the awarding institution is equivalent to a German university and the competencies acquired do not exhibit substantial differences to those of the Bioeconomy program as a whole. - Degree Upon successful completion of all modules including the Master's thesis, you are awarded the degree of Master of Science (M.Sc.).
+This degree renders you eligible to pursue a doctorate. - Course evaluations The quality of courses and modules is evaluated by the students of all study programs on a one- or two-year basis, depending on the faculty administering the module.

-Degree

-Upon successful completion of all modules, including the Master's thesis, you are awarded the degree of Master of Science (M.Sc.).
-This degree renders you eligible to pursue a doctorate.

-Course evaluations

-The quality of courses and modules is evaluated by the students of all study programs on a one or two-year basis, depending on the faculty administering the module.
 These evaluations are always anonymous.
-The lecturers are notified of the results and asked to discuss the results with the students at the end of their course or module.
+The lecturers are notified of the results and asked to discuss them with the students at the end of their course or module.